ff6347/c2c/README.md

 ===

 A collection of sketches for teaching computer to computer communication [@FH-Potsdam](https://github.com/FH-Potsdam).
-These sketches are part of the course ["Input Output (Eingabe Ausgabe)Fundamentals of process-oriented design."](https://interface.fh-potsdam.de/eingabe-ausgabe/)
+These sketches are part of the seminars taking place in the Interface Lab.

+## Arduino And Processing

-##Needed Komponents
+### Needed Komponents

 - Computer
 - Arduino (Uno)